Union of Kėdainiai: Treaty of Kėdainiai

-On 17 August, Janusz Radziwiłł signed the Treaty of Kėdainiai, which places the Grand Duchy under Swedish protection.
-On 10 October 1655 (O.S.), Janusz and Bogusław Radziwiłł signed an agreement with the Swedes at their castle at Kėdainiai.
+On 20 October 1655, Janusz Radziwiłł signed an agreement with the Swedes at his castle at Kėdainiai.
 According to the treaty, signed by over 1,000 members of the Lithuanian nobility, the Polish–Lithuanian Union was declared null and void.
 In exchange for military assistance against Russia, the Grand Duchy of Lithuania would become a protectorate of Sweden, with a personal union joining both states.
+In Lithuania, the king was to be represented by his governor (Magnus Gabriel De la Gardie, later Bengt Skytte with the title of legate), who did not have to be a citizen of the Grand Duchy.
+He was to be assisted in governing by deputies, three from each powiat.
+The armies were to be united, the nobility lost the right to free election and influence over declaring war and making peace.
+Other rights and religious freedoms were preserved.
 In addition, The Family would be given two sovereign principalities carved from its lands within the Grand Duchy, and the Lithuanian nobility would retain its liberties and privileges.
+Janusz Radziwiłł signed a private agreement with the Swedes, under which he received large territorial concessions and revenues; his nephew Bogusław similarly, but on a smaller scale.